Is Your Child Ready to Stay Home Alone?

 - 11 to 12 Years – Can be left alone for up to 3 hours, but not late at night or in conditions that require the child to be responsible in a way they are not yet suited for.

 - 13 to 15 years old – Can be left unattended but not overnight.

 - 16 to 17 years old – Can be left unattended (in some cases, for up to two consecutive overnight periods).

-Having a conversation with your child is the best way to begin.
-Listen to his/her feelings and concerns.
-Starting self care may not be a good idea during a period of increased stressed such as a move to a new home, a divorce or death in the family.
+Having a conversation with your child is the best way to begin understanding if they are ready to be left home alone.
+Listen to the child’s feelings and concerns.
+Starting self-care may not be a good idea during a period of increased stressed such as a move to a new home, a divorce, or death in the family.
 Build up hours gradually by leaving your child briefly to run an errand or arranging to arrive home fifteen minutes later than usual from work.
-With practice you will both be ready for him/her to spend longer periods of time alone and you can plan a regular schedule of self care.
+With practice you will both be ready for him/her to spend longer periods of time alone and you can plan a regular schedule of self-care.